kgreed/XAF_Non-Persistent-Objects-Editing-Demo/readme.md

 #### DataStoreMapper

-This is a set of classes that represent an external storage.
-These classes can be used by a factory to store object data in XPO's IDataStore storages.
+This is a set of classes that represents external storage.
+These classes can be used by a factory to store object data in XPO's IDataStore storage.
 The classes are:
 - DataStoreObjectLoader - loads objects by their keys and collections of objects.
-- DataStoreObjectSaver - saves modified objects' data.
+- DataStoreObjectSaver - saves data of modified objects.
 - DataStoreMapping - describes how objects are mapped to tables and columns.